Many pests damage plants by chewing them. One of these pests is the grasshopper.

 Spraying your plants with the product will also keep the adult grasshoppers away.

-To use neem oil to kill grasshoppers, combine one teaspoon of organic liquid soap with two tablespoons of neem oil and a gallon of water.
+Mix one teaspoon of organic liquid soap with two tablespoons of neem oil and one gallon of water.
 Shake well, and use this homemade grasshopper killer spray to coat your plants.

 13. Repellent Plants